Article 50A.

 (6) A copy of the MEWA's excess insurance agreement.

 (7) A feasibility study, made by an independent qualified actuary and an independent certified public accountant with an opinion acceptable to the Commissioner, that addresses market potential, market penetration, market competition, operating expenses, gross revenues, net income, total assets and liabilities, cash flow, and other items as the Commissioner requires.
 The study shall be for the greater of three years or until the MEWA has been projected to be profitable for 12 consecutive months.
-The study must show that the MEWA would not, at any month end of the projection period, have less than the reserves as required by G.S.
+The study shall be required to show that the MEWA would not, at any month end of the projection period, have less than the reserves required by G.S.
 58-50A-70(d).

-(8) A copy of an audited financial statement of the MEWA reflecting the minimum statutory reserve as required by G.S.
+(8) A copy of an audited financial statement of the MEWA reflecting the minimum statutory reserve required by G.S.
 58-50A-70(d).

 (9) Evidence satisfactory to the Commissioner showing that the MEWA will be operated in accordance with sound actuarial principles.
 The Commissioner shall not approve the MEWA unless it is determined that the MEWA is designed to provide sufficient revenues to pay current and future liabilities, as determined in accordance with sound actuarial principles.